Newbury Building Society

 2. Where your account balance is under £50,000, you can instruct us to transfer this balance either online through the myaccounts service (if you have registered for the service) or, if you have a passbook, in a branch by making a payment using faster payment.

-3. Where your account balance is over £50,000 you will not be able to close your account directly through the myaccounts online service or by making a payment using faster payment in a branch.
+a branch.
 If you are registered to transact online, you can send a secure message through myaccounts to arrange for the funds to be sent to your nominated current account by CHAPS.
 The funds will be sent within one business day of the request.
-If you are not registered to transact online (or would prefer to close your account in a branch), please visit one of our branches and request a cheque made payable to you for the account balance or a CHAPS payment to a nominated current account in your name (see 8.9.8).
-Please see our current tariff of charges in the ‘other information’ section of this booklet for CHAPS fees.
+If you are not registered to transact online (or would prefer to close your account in a branch), please visit one of our branches and request a cheque made payable to you for the account balance or a CHAPS payment to a nominated current account in your name (see 8.11.8).
+Please see our current tariff of charges at the end of this booklet for CHAPS fees.

 1. Unclaimed balances

-1. We may decide to close an account if you cannot be traced after reasonable enquiry, and you have made no payment to your account for five years (three years if your balance is under £100).
+1. We may decide to close an account if you cannot be traced after reasonable enquiry, and you

 2. We may transfer the balance of a dormant account to an authorised reclaim fund in accordance with Section 1 of the Dormant Bank and Building Society Accounts Act 2008, or to such a fund or one or more charities in accordance with Section 2 of that Act.

 4. You can make searches for dormant accounts and lost savings, including those falling within the unclaimed assets scheme, online at www.mylostaccount.org.uk.
 This is a free web based search service provided by the Building Societies Association (BSA).
-You can get copies of claim forms for dormant accounts and lost savings, including unclaimed assets, from us or from the BSA.
+You can get copies of

 2. Payment of interest